 Instead, we chose our pumpkins and painted designs on them with craft paint.
 (The thick rind protected the edible stuff inside.)
 Then, if we did end up carving, we did so the night of Halloween right before we went out trick or treating.
 When we got home, I brought the pumpkins inside, washed them, and processed them.

-Later when we had livestock (and a bit more money) we could feed the carved pumpkins to them.
+Later, when we had livestock (and a bit more money) we could feed the carved pumpkins to our animals.

 Lots of folks also use pumpkin on their tables and by the front door for the entire autumn season.
 If you plan to do that, watch to make sure your pumpkin isn’t rotting so you can use it up.
 It just seems incredibly wasteful to me to buy something that provides that much food and then throw it away.